openconfig/gnoi/docs/reserved_port.md

-# IANA Reserved port
+# IANA reserved port

-gNMI and gNOI services have the reserved port:
+gNMI and gNOI services have a reserved port.

 `
 service: gnmi-gnoi
 port:         9339
 `